TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 Hello!
 Welcome to the metagenomic dry lab session!
 Here we will take the raw basecalled reads from the nanopore sequenator and try to reconstruct the microbial genomes that they come from.

 #### Checking access to conda environment
-We created a conda environment in /mnt/courses/BIO326/PROK/condaenv that contains all the software that we'll use to complete the metagenomic assembly.
+For these exercises we will be using a conda environment in /mnt/courses/BIO326/PROK/condaenv that contains most of the required software.

-You can activate it temporarily and check that all software is ready to rock and roll:
+You can activate it temporarily, and check that all software is ready to rock and roll:

 ```bash
 conda activate /mnt/courses/BIO326/PROK/condaenv